lonelydev/Trie/README.md

 So many different ways to implement a trie though I've chosen the way that I understood from [Tushar Roy's youtube video](https://www.youtube.com/watch?v=AXjmTQ8LEoI).
-This seemed like easiest to understand and implement;
+This seemed to me as the easiest to understand and implement.

+The Trie project has the implementation of Insert, Delete and Search.
+Insert and Search both have their Iterative and Recursive implementations separately.
+The Trie class can be initialized with either Iterative/Recursive implementations.

+The TrieTester project has some basic tests done on the Trie class.